PromptQuorumPromptQuorum

 • Using small models: 3B models cannot reason well enough for complex agents.
 Use 13B+ for autonomous agents.

-Common Questions About Local Agents
+Common Questions About Local AI Agents

 How much faster are cloud agents vs local agents?